 If you’ve just bought a new Windows 7 PC or just did a fresh install, creating a system image can save you a lot of time if you need to reinstall.
-Here we take a look at creating a System Image, Restore Disc, and storing the image too.
+Here we take a look at creating a System Image, a Restore Disc, and storing the image.

-After getting a new PC or reformatting one you already have, it’s a good idea to install all updates and the software you want on it.
-Then create a System Image, which is an exact copy of your computer’s hard drive.
-In case of a hard drive failure or the next time you want to reformat, this will save you a lot of time getting your PC back to how it was.
+After getting a new PC (or reformatting one you already have) it’s a good idea to install all of the Windows updates, latest drivers and of course the software you use.
+If you create a System Image now, in case of a hard drive failure or the next time you want to reformat, it will save you a lot of time getting your PC back to how it was.

 1. To get started creating an image of your Windows 7 system, click the Start Menu and type backup into the search field and then click Backup and Restore.

 2. Alternately, you can click the Start Menu then Getting Started > Backup up your files